Dubrovnik – What No One Will Tell You About Visiting!

 My main tip would be to not walk the walls at midday, there is practically no shade and maybe 1 or 2 places to find refreshments along the way.

-Once we walked the walls we headed down in to the town to discover what other treasures there were.
+Once we walked the walls we headed down into the town to discover what other treasures there were.
 There are plenty of amazing restaurants, bars and shops interspersed with old churches and museums.
 Take a walk along the waterfront and admire the views, or even take a boat ride out to sea to visit an island.

 Hey there!
 I'm Rachel Hughes aka Ever The Wanderer.
 I am a Digital Media Creator and long term travel expert.
 I help people realise their worth and what they can achieve.